daysofwonder/asmodeenet_widgets_js/README.md

 AsmodeeNet.Widget.inject('user-public-activities', '#public_activities_' + 673890 + '_tgt', {userProfile: {id: 673890}});
 ```

-When the user is connected, you could call the injection of all widgets.
-So you can add the injection into the callback method of success of SSO connect.
+When the user is connected, you can call the injection of all Widgets.
+Therefore the easiest is to place the injection code inside the success callback method of the SSO connection:

 ```javascript
 function userIsConnected () {